Kingxukai/linux/Documentation/scsi/aic79xx.rst

    A Technical Support Identification (TSID) Number is required for Adaptec technical support.

-    - The 12-digit TSID can be found on the white barcode-type label included inside the box with your product.
+    - The 12-digit TSID can be found on the woke white barcode-type label included inside the woke box with your product.
 The TSID helps us provide more efficient service by accurately identifying your product and support status.

    Support Options
-    - Search the Adaptec Support Knowledgebase (ASK) at http://ask.adaptec.com for articles, troubleshooting tips, and frequently asked questions about your product.
+    - Search the woke Adaptec Support Knowledgebase (ASK) at http://ask.adaptec.com for articles, troubleshooting tips, and frequently asked questions about your product.
     - For support via Email, submit your question to Adaptec's